 - 1. Interface. - a.
 Open interface.
-Load any molecule. - b.
+Load any molecule of the Analiainb.xlsx file. - b.
 Check the From: To: box in the File parameters.
-In the From box, choose 10, in the to box choose 13.
+In the From box, choose 10, in the To box choose 13.
 This will run molecules C60, C70, Naphtalene and Paracetamol2. - c.
 Select only the Trajectory M. LenJon option in N2.
 Only this one. - d.
-Make sure Temperature is set to 300K and all other parameters are correct.
+Make sure all other parameters are correct.
 It is recommended to choose the same seed (13 for example) for all runs to lower variability.
 Choose Repeatseed (RS 1) equals 1. - e.
-In the Workbatch group, check the Optimize LJ box. - f.
+In the GROUP TASKS group, check the Optimize LJ box. - f.
 Open the Optinput.txt file in the Optimizer folder.
 These will be the parameters to set: